mesosphere/marathon/docs/docs/unreachable.md

 - 12:00:00 - Agent 1 stops responding due to a network partition (and is running one task).
 - 12:05:00 - The Mesos master marks Agent 1 as inactive, and publishes a `TASK_UNREACHABLE` status update.
-- 12:05:03 - Shortly after, Marathon replaces 1 tasks for with the `TASK_UNREACHABLE` status was received.
+- 12:05:03 - Shortly after, Marathon replaces 1 task for with the `TASK_UNREACHABLE` status was received.
 - 12:06:00 - Agent 1 starts responding again.
 The Mesos master marks the agent as reachable, and sends a `TASK_RUNNING` status update.
 - 12:06:03 - Marathon kills the previously unreachable task kill.